anthonymoub/Corneal-Segmentation-with-UNET/README.md

 ## Training
 The model training was executed with the following specifics:

-Loss function: Binary cross-entropy.
+Loss function: Binary cross-entropy with Logits.
-Optimizer: Stochastic Gradient Descent (SGD) with momentum.
+Optimizer: ADAM, SGD,
 Regularization techniques: Dropout and data augmentation.
-Hardware: Training was conducted on a high-performance GPU to expedite the process.
-Results and Evaluation
+Hardware: Training was conducted on T4 GPU with 16 GB RAM on Google Colab Results and Evaluation
 The model was evaluated on a separate test set to ensure unbiased performance assessment.
 We used metrics like accuracy, precision, recall, and F1-score for comprehensive evaluation.
 The results indicated a significant improvement in identifying the demarcation line compared to traditional methods.